jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 1) Modify the client and servers using the example in the text to increase cipher strength, run the ssh-audit tool again and report any weak ciphers or security anomalies.

-1) On the SSH server make the following changes to the `sshd_config` file take screenshots of the changes
+1) On the SSH server make the following changes to the `sshd_config` file.
+Take screenshots of the changes:
    i.
 Not accept any password based authentication attempts
    i.
 Change the default port to be 5555
    i.
 Disable the value PermitRootLogin